 Whether you want to lose weight or gain it, a diet with an adequate amount of protein is key.

-More specifically, the recommended daily allowance of protein is .8 grams per kilogram of body weight.
-Research suggests, though, that athletes benefit from more protein to maximize muscle protein synthesis, or muscle growth.
+The recommended daily allowance of protein is 0.8 grams per kilogram of body weight.
+Research suggests, though, that athletes benefit from more protein to maximize muscle growth.
 Those who frequently and consistently lift weights or do resistance training may benefit from consuming 1.3 to 1.8 grams of protein per kilogram of body weight per day.

-Studies have shown that if you consume an ample amount of protein right before bed, you’ll take full advantage of this spike in growth hormone and maximize muscle gains because you’re providing the amino acids that are needed for repair and growth.
+Studies have shown that if you consume an ample amount of protein right before bed, you’ll take full advantage of this spike in growth hormone and maximize muscle gains.
+This happens because you’re providing the amino acids that are needed for repair and growth.

-The first study, published in Medicine & Science and Sports & Exercise in 2012, had 16 healthy young males perform a single bout of weightlifting in the evening.
-All subjects were provided with 20 grams of protein immediately after exercise.
+A 2012 study assessed the effect of eating protein before bed with 16 healthy young male participants.
+They performed a single bout of weightlifting in the evening and were provided 20 grams of protein immediately after exercise.
 Thirty minutes before sleep, eight of the men ingested a beverage with 40 grams of casein.
-Muscle protein synthesis rates were increased in the eight men who consumed the casein beverage before bed, which provided evidence that protein increases post-exercise overnight recovery.
+Muscle protein synthesis rates were increased in the eight men who consumed the casein beverage before bed.
+This provided evidence that protein increases postexercise overnight recovery.

-Another study, published in the American Journal of Physiology, Endocrinology, and Metabolism in 2011, explored the loss of muscle mass with age.
-Sixteen “healthy elderly men” participated in the experiment.
-Eight ingested casein, a slow-digesting protein, before bed, and the others had a placebo.
-The group that consumed the casein protein showed a more positive overnight whole-body protein balance.
+A 2011 study explored the loss of muscle mass with age.
+Sixteen “healthy elderly men” participated in the study.
+Eight ingested casein, a slow-digesting protein, before bed.
+The other half had a placebo.
+Those who consumed casein protein showed a more positive overnight whole-body protein balance.
 This means that dietary protein before sleep promoted muscle growth, even in older and less active people.

 If you’d like to boost muscle growth during sleep, what should you eat?
 An average adult should aim for something with about 10 to 20 grams of protein.